Functor homology over an additive category: Introduction

+The standard techniques of characteristic zero work equally well in positive characteristic $p$, provided $p$ is big enough with respect to the arguments of $\Tor$ and $\Ext$ (a precise bound is given in definition \ref{defi-char-large}).
+Thus we reduce ourselves to computing graded vector spaces of the form \eqref{eq-intro-add}.

-These providential isomorphisms allow us to perform homological computations in the much nicer category $\kA\Md$.
-Unfortunately, if $k$ has positive characteristic it is well-known \cite{Dja-Ext-Pol} that there are no such graded isomorphisms.
-Nonetheless, we prove the following theorem, which still allows to reduce homological computations to the category $\kA\Md$. \begin{thm} Let $k$ be an infinite perfect field of positive characteristic $p$, and let $\pi,\pi',\rho$ be three additive functors from $\A$ to $k\Md$, with $\pi$ contravariant.
+However, the situation becomes quite different from characteristic zero when we try to compute functor homology between additive functors.
+Indeed, it is known \cite{Dja-Ext-Pol} that the embedding $\kA\Md\hookrightarrow k[\A]\Md$ does not preserve $\Ext$ and $\Tor$ in positive characteristic.
+Our third main result bypasses this problem.
+Although technically very different, this result is similar in spirit to the main theorems of \cite{LL,LLbis} (see also \cite[Cor 4.2]{PiraSpectral}) which compare Hochschild homology and topological Hochschild homology over smooth $\Fp$-algebras. \begin{thmintro} Let $k$ be an infinite perfect field of positive characteristic $p$, and let $\pi,\pi',\rho$ be three additive functors from $\A$ to $k\Md$, with $\pi$ contravariant.
 If $\A$ is $\Fp$-linear, there are graded isomorphisms, natural with respect to $\pi$, $\pi'$ and $\rho$:

-where $E_\infty^*$ and $T^\infty_*$ denote the graded vector spaces equal to $k$ if $*$ is even and non-negative, and to zero in the other degrees. \end{thm}
+where $E_\infty^*$ and $T^\infty_*$ denote the graded vector spaces equal to $k$ if $*$ is even and non-negative, and to zero in the other degrees. \end{thmintro}